aregsar/aregsarblog/blog/2020/laravel-7-auth-route-registration-under-the-hood/index.md

 The Routes registration methods in the `AuthRouteMethods` class from the installed `Laravel\Ui` package are mixed into `Illuminate\Routing\Router` class by the boot method of the `UiServiceProvider` class of the`Laravel\Ui` package.

+## Registering the authentication routes installed by the Laravel UI package

 Below I show how the `Illuminate\Routing\Router` class mixed in route registration methods are used to register authentication routes with our application.

 It all starts with the `Auth::routes()` call in `routes/web.php`: